google ads troubleshooting

 see “eligible (limited)” with a health in personalized advertising notice? understand the policy, keep running, and stay compliant.

-By Enzo Sison -- Founder of Prism
+By Enzo Sison, Founder of Prism

-if your dental (opens in a new tab), wellness, or medical campaign (opens in a new tab) suddenly shows “health in personalized advertising,” don’t panic. the label is not a suspension or disapproval — it just signals that google applies stricter rules when your ad touches anything health-related. keep calm, learn the guardrails, and you will stay compliant without losing spend.
+if your dental (opens in a new tab), wellness, or medical campaign (opens in a new tab) suddenly shows “health in personalized advertising,” don’t panic. the label is not a suspension or disapproval.
+It just signals that google applies stricter rules when your ad touches anything health-related. keep calm, learn the guardrails, and you will stay compliant without losing spend.

-google prohibits personalized targeting around health conditions, treatments, or services. that includes dentists (opens in a new tab), med spas, chiropractors, fertility clinics, mental health professionals, and similar verticals. you can advertise the service, but you cannot tailor delivery based on a user’s health, medical history, or inferred condition.
+google prohibits personalized targeting around health conditions, treatments, or services.
+That includes dentists (opens in a new tab), med spas, chiropractors, fertility clinics, mental health professionals, and similar verticals. you can advertise the service, but you cannot tailor delivery based on a user’s health, medical history, or inferred condition.

 in short: the ad runs, but google strips away certain audience targeting options so nobody feels singled out.